Start planning your trip

-Yanesen, short for Yanaka, Nezu, and Sendagi, is a popular area in Tokyo with nostalgic streetscapes and lovely family-owned shops.
-We introduce the best places to visit and things to do, including the quaint Yanaka Ginza shopping street, a cherry blossom viewing spot, cafes, and more!
+Yanesen, short for Yanaka, Nezu, and Sendagi, is an area with traditional streetscapes and family-owned shops in Tokyo.
+We introduce the best places to visit such as the Yanaka Ginza shopping street, Nezu Shrine, lovely cafes, souvenir shops, and more!

 Explore Tokyo's Yanesen Area